byronpendason/byronpendason.github.io/index.md

+---
-# Welcome to Mīne Wyrtruman!
+title: Welcome to Mīne Wyrtruman!
+author: ByronTheFyrnsidere
+permalink: /
+---

 This website is dedicated to ***Fyrnsidu***, a modern religion based upon the religion of the pre-Christian Germanic tribes that settled in Britain in the fifth century of the common era.